hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/04c-Animations.md

   c.
 Recommended<br/>
   d.
 Not possible<br/>

-  Ans: b<br/>
+  Ans: <span style="color: magenta;">b</span><br/>
-  Explanation: Using % in CSS is not recommended, and is considered a bad practice as this will modify the size of the canvas pixels and produce a blurry effect.
+  Explanation: Using % in CSS is <mark style="background-color: lightpink;">not recommended</mark>, and is considered a bad practice as this will modify the size of the canvas pixels and produce a blurry effect.
 If the size is increased, the resolution is kept the same, only with bigger pixels.

 ### 4.3.5 Advanced canvas